treilly94/mango-exercise/README.md

 ./mango-exercise/

 ## Installing the Package
+The package was created inline with instructions that can be found [here](https://packaging.python.org/tutorials/packaging-projects/)
 The package can be installed using the following command:
 ```
 pip install --index-url https://test.pypi.org/simple/ mango-exercise